Finder may earn compensation from partners, but editorial opinions are our own. Advertiser Disclosure

 Find out what happens when the promotional offer ends.

 A balance transfer credit card with a promotional offer can be a great way to repay your debt without interest.
 Once your promotional period ends, however, the revert rate — usually the purchase or cash advance rate — kicks on any remaining balance, ranging from around 14% to 26%.

 When will I have to pay the revert rate?

-If your balance transfer credit card comes with a promotional offer, the 0% or low interest intro on balance transfers will only be available for a set period of time — usually between 6 to 21 months, depending on the card and offer.
+If your balance transfer credit card comes with a promotional offer, the 0% or low interest intro on balance transfers will only be available for a set period of time — usually between six to 21 months, depending on the card and offer.

-Once this promotional offer ends, you’ll be required to pay the revert rate on any remaining balances.
-This is the standard purchase rate or cash advance rate, and it’s usually much higher than the promotional offer interest rate.
+Once this promotional offer ends, you’re required to pay the revert rate on any remaining balances.
+This is the standard purchase rate or cash advance rate, and it’s usually much higher than the promotional rate.

-Before applying for a balance transfer credit card, check the terms and service statement for what the revert rate range is and when it will kick in.
-Consider how much debt you have, the length of the promotional offer and how much you’ll have to put down each month to pay off the entire debt before the revert rate rolls in.
+Before applying for a balance transfer credit card, check the terms and service statement for what the revert rate range is and when it kicks in.
+Consider the amount of debt you have, the length of the promotional offer and how much you’ll have to pay each month to pay off the entire debt before the revert rate rolls in.

 Can I extend the promotional interest rate?

 You could.
 If you negotiate with the credit card company before you open a new account with a promotional period, you could try to get it extended — for example negotiate a 0% intro APR from 12 to 21 months.
 It never hurts to ask.